dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 In the left-hand pane beneath the message, there is a tree item for the master thread of the Reversi application.
 This tells us that the exception was raised in that thread.
-(In Reversi’s case, there happens to be only one thread, but other applications might have multiple threads, and knowing the thread that raised the exception is useful.
+(In Reversi's case, there happens to be only one thread, but other applications might have multiple threads, and knowing the thread that raised the exception is useful.
 See :doc:`debug` for more information about debugger options.)

-When expanded, the tree item shows the current state of the call stack for Reversi’s master thread.
+When expanded, the tree item shows the current state of the call stack for Reversi's master thread.
 When the debugger is invoked on a thread, it pauses execution in that thread.
 So when we expand the tree we see the stack almost exactly as it was at the moment that the debugger was invoked.